Keith-S-Thompson/random-passwords/README.md

 Note that this shows the number of possibilities *given the criteria you chose*.
-With the Ubuntu example above ("chasing hearsay bygones smocked"), a hypothetical attacker has over 7 trillion possibilities to consider *if* he or she knows that your passphrase consists of 4 words starting with 'c', 'h', 'b', and 's', with 5 to 7 letters in each word.
+With the Ubuntu example above ("chasing hearsay bygones smocked"), a hypothetical attacker has over 7 trillion possibilities to consider *if* they know that your passphrase consists of 4 words starting with 'c', 'h', 'b', and 's', with 5 to 7 letters in each word.
 Without that knowledge, the attacker's problem space is much larger.